dropecosta/weather-application/README.md

 - [x] Display of temperature data for the current day;
 - [x] Switch temperature conversion between Celsius and Fahrenheit for current day and daily forecast;
 - [x] Dark theme switcher;
-- [x] Temperature data forecast for the next 7 days.
+- [x] Temperature data forecast for the next 7 days;

 ### Component  Diagram